thevindu-w/clip_share_server/README.md

 ```
 This will generate the executable which is named clip_share (or clip_share.exe on Windows).

+**Note** : Web version is deprecated
-To compile with the web server enabled, (Currently, this is supported only on Linux)
+To compile with the web server enabled, (Currently, this is tested only on Linux)
 ```bash
 make web
 ```